Information on Navigators and Registering

 fees to complete the online application;

-- Provide official certification that he or she has successfully completed all required training by the federal government and has been certified by them as a Marketplace Navigator.
+- Provide official certification that he or she has successfully completed all required training by the federal government and has been certified by them as a Marketplace Navigator for the 2015 enrollment period.
 The certificate of completion that states it is "not an official certification

 record" is not sufficient.
 Please provide the official